-- The employee completes sections A to D of the application form and submits such to his/her supervisor.
+- The employee completes section A to D of the application form available on the System and submits such to his or her supervisor for assessment and recommendation.

 5.2 Supervisor Recommendation

 - The applicant's immediate supervisor completes section E of the application form within 5 days of receipt. - The supervisor assesses if the other remunerative work could reasonably be expected to interfere with or impede the effective or efficient performance of the employee's functions or constitute a contravention of the Code of Conduct.
 The supervisor may also make inputs into whether the ORW poses a conflict of interest. - The completion of the form will result in either a supervisor recommendation or no recommendation.